xtao-org/jsonhilo/README.md

 ## Lossless

-Unlike any other known streaming JSON parser, jsonhilo provides a [low-level](#jsonlow) interface for *lossless* parsing, i.e. it is possible to recover the *exact* input, including whitespace and string escape sequences, from parser events.
+Unlike any other known streaming JSON parser, JsonHilo provides a [low-level](#jsonlow) interface for *lossless* parsing, i.e. it is possible to recover the *exact* input, including whitespace and string escape sequences, from parser events.

 This feature can be used to implement accurate translators from JSON to other representations (see [Rationale](#rationale)), syntax highlighters (demo below), JSON scanners that search for substrings in strings on-the-fly, without first loading them into memory, and more.